RevoU-FSSE-2/week-11-alyuza/README.md

 - MongoDB Atlas -> Database server
 - MongoDB Compass -> Database monitor
 - Postman -> API development
+- DrawerIO -> Create a flowchart

 ---
 ## Features
 ### Admin Features
 **Add New Employee**

-- **Description:** Allows the admin to add a new employee to the system.
+- **Description:** Allows admin to add a new employee to the system.
 - **Steps:**
   1. Log in as an admin.
   2. Navigate to the "Add Employee" section.
-  3. Fill in the employee details such as fullname, department, job position, salary, username, password.
+  3. Fill in the employee details such as fullname, department, job position, salary, username and password.
   4. Click "Add" to save the employee information.

 **List All Employees**